AndrewAnnex/SpiceyPy/docs/remote_sensing.rst

 Extra Credit
 ------------

-There are no \``extra credit’’ tasks for this step of the lesson.
+There are no "extra credit" tasks for this step of the lesson.